pixeloven/SageAttention/README.md

+> **Note:** This is a fork with minimal changes to the original project, focused on providing a seamless installation experience.
+Our emphasis is on facilitating the use of pre-compiled wheels—available for both Windows and Linux in the Releases section—and providing an easy-to-use Docker compilation process for local Linux builds.
+For development guides, wheel compatibility, and build instructions, please see  [CONTRIBUTING.md](CONTRIBUTING.md).

 # SageAttention

-> **Note:** This is a fork with enhanced **System Support** and **CI/CD** in an effort to make it easier to build and install.
-For development guides, pre-built wheels matrix, Docker build instructions, and contribution standards, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 <!-- We are continuously updating more features.
 You could **Star** and **Watch** our repository to stay updated.

 --- -->
 This repository provides the official implementation of SageAttention, SageAttention2, and SageAttention2++, which achieve surprising speedup on most GPUs without lossing accuracy across all models in a plug-and-play way.

 **SageAttention: Accurate 8-Bit Attention for Plug-and-play Inference Acceleration**
 Jintao Zhang, Jia Wei, Haofeng Huang, Pengle Zhang, Jun Zhu, Jianfei Chen
 Paper: https://arxiv.org/abs/2410.02367

 **SageAttention2: Efficient Attention with Thorough Outlier Smoothing and Per-thread INT4 Quantization**
 Jintao Zhang, Haofeng Huang, Pengle Zhang, Jia Wei, Jun Zhu, Jianfei Chen
 Paper: https://arxiv.org/abs/2411.10958

 **SageAttention3: Microscaling FP4 Attention for Inference and An Exploration of 8-Bit Training**
-Jintao Zhang, Jia Wei, Haoxu Wang, Pengle Zhang, Xiaoming Xu, Haofeng Huang, Kai Jiang, Jun Zhu, Jianfei Chen
+Jintao Zhang, Jia Wei, Haoxu Wang, Pengle Zhang, Xiaoming Xu, Haofeng Huang, Kai Jiang, Jianfei Chen, Jun Zhu
 Paper: https://arxiv.org/abs/2505.11594